-If you would like support from one of our Chaplains, please telephone or call in to the Chaplaincy office, ask at Main Reception or ask a member of staff to refer you to us.
+If you would like support from one of our Chaplains, please call extension 2352 or ask a member of staff to refer you to us.

 It is a place that invites and challenges us to stop and to simply exist for a moment in time and space.
-It is a stationary snowglobe in which the wild flakes that fly about within and around us may be allowed to settle.
+It is a stationary snow globe in which the wild flakes that fly about within and around us may be allowed to settle.

 The Prayer Centre has four distinct areas:

-However you pray and whoever you pray for, please feel free to write in the Prayer Book if you would like to.
+Love and prayer come from the same place and often precede any one belief.
+However you pray and whoever you pray for, please feel free to leave us a Prayer Request if you would like to.

 The Peace Garden